cherzs/Movie-Recomendation-with-SVD/README.md

 - **Collaborative Filtering**: A method that recommends movies based on user-item interactions, utilizing techniques like matrix factorization.

 ### **Content-Based Filtering (TF-IDF & Cosine Similarity)**
-You implemented a content-based filtering approach using the `overview` column of movies:
+ implemented a content-based filtering approach using the `overview` column of movies:
 1. **TF-IDF Vectorizer**: A `TfidfVectorizer` was applied to the `overview` column to transform text into numerical vectors.
 2. **Cosine Similarity**: Cosine similarity was used to measure the similarity between movies based on their overview text.
 This allows for recommending movies that are similar to a given movie based on plot summaries.